lorenzozamel/Backtesting-Trading-Strategies/README.md

 To explore the backtested trading strategies and visualize the results, follow these steps:

 Clone this repository to your local machine using git clone https://github.com/lorenzozamel/Backtesting-Trading-Strategies.git.
-Open the Jupyter Notebook file backtesting_trading_strategies.ipynb in Jupyter Notebook or Jupyter Lab.
+Open the Jupyter Notebook file Trading Strategies.ipynb in Jupyter Notebook or Jupyter Lab.
 Run the notebook cells to perform the backtesting and view the visualizations.

 ### Requirements